 How to use them

-The only prerequisite to using Google Posts is to own a Google My Business listing here.
+The only prerequisite to using Google Posts is to own a Google My Business post here.
 Once you have a location verified, you’ll be able to add and edit all sorts of features, but the one we’re interested in is the posts tab on the left.
 This is where we can add updates for our listing.

 There’s no limit to what you can post but to name but a few: any events, urgent updates, promotions, products, discounts, or case studies of your work.
 Using the posts tab, you can find pre-created anchor text for buttons, the text box and the accompanying image you wish to add.